 - Columns/Posts (Laminated woods)

-Originally, footings were made by digging a hole on the ground but nowadays there a variety of options you can choose from but using a concrete footing with wet set bracket is a pretty strong and reliable one.
+Originally, footings were made by digging a hole in the ground but nowadays there are a variety of options you can choose from but using a concrete footing with a wet set bracket is a pretty strong and reliable one.
 During the 1930s, the posts or columns were made up of telephone poles.
-At present, the laminated woods are being used.
+At present, laminated woods are being used.

 What Are the Advantages of a Post-Frame Building?

 Using post-frame building is a growing trend nowadays.
-Below I listed some of the reasons why people choose pole barns over other types of building:
+Below I listed some of the reasons why people choose pole barns over other types of buildings:

 - Large Space – Owners can drive their cars inside without worrying about hitting posts or beams.

 - Easy to Build – So, if you’re a person who loves to do everything yourself, erecting your building is feasible.
-Thus, you’ll also save cost due to lesser labor cost.
+Thus, you’ll also save costs due to lesser labor costs.
 If you want to change some features of your building in the future, you can also do so.